akuzko/use-stash/README.md

 ### Mapping Data on Access

-It is possible to pre-process stashed data when accessing it by passing mapper function to `useData` hook.
+It is possible to preprocess stashed data when accessing it by passing mapper function to `useData` hook.
 For example:

 ```js